-Summary - In theory, localized electric potentials exist for almost arbitrary conductivities and on almost arbitrary regions as long as they are connected to the boundary. - Consequence for the Calderon problem for partial data: Two conductivities can be distinguished if one is larger in some part that is connected to the boundary. - In practice, localized potentials can be calculated by solving ill-posed equations. - For detecting inclusions in EIT, a quick rough reconstruction can be obtained by calculating a localized potential.
+- CG with 5 measurements taken for each plot, - Object continuously moves between measurements Summary - In theory, localized electric potentials exist for almost arbitrary conductivities and on almost arbitrary regions as long as they are connected to the boundary. - Consequence for the Calderon problem for partial data: Two L[∞]-conductivities (with (UCP)) can be distinguished if one is larger in some part that can be connected to the boundary without crossing a sign change. - In practice, localized potentials can be calculated by solving ill-posed equations. - For detecting inclusions in EIT, quick rough reconstructions can be obtained from few measurements by calculating localized potentials.